-In April 2020 I will complete a year-long training in CI.
+In 2020 I completed a year-long online training in CI.
 This modality is a good companion to the work I already do.
 It offers additional possibilities for my clients to adapt to their circumstances, by unearthing and unraveling the deeper sources of harmful patterns.
 It holds the possibility to create profound, lasting shifts in perspective.

 The approach is gentle, body-based, and present-moment-centered just like the other methods I use.
 It offers a dynamic repertoire of techniques and skills.
 CI is a fast-track to uncovering and healing the hidden sources of pain and addiction.